tdhoang0412/python-class/computer_setup/README.md

 OK
 user$
 ```
-Please contact me if you run into problems that you cannot resolve yourself.
+Please contact me if you run into problems that you cannot solve yourself.